← Back to The Evidence

 The Verdict

-"And I will give you a new heart, and a new spirit I will put within you...And I will put my Spirit within you, and cause you to walk in my statutes and be careful to obey my rules."
+"I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
+And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws."

-Ezekiel 36:26-27 (ESV)
+Ezekiel 36:26-27 (NIV)

-Ezekiel 36:26-27 is the Bible's clearest statement that regeneration is not human achievement enabled by divine grace.
-Regeneration is divine action received by passive human recipients.
 God removes what you cannot remove.
 God gives what you cannot generate.
 God places His Spirit within you to produce what your natural heart could never produce: genuine obedience flowing from a willing, transformed will.
+This unilateral work of transformation is the heart of irresistible grace.

 The theological implications are enormous.
 If God alone gives the new heart, then the sinner does not earn regeneration through faith.
-Rather, faith is the fruit of regeneration—the new heart inevitably believes and obeys.
+Rather, faith is the fruit of regeneration — the new heart inevitably believes and obeys.
 If God alone places His Spirit within you, then you cannot resist transformation or refuse obedience.
 The Spirit-filled heart walks in God's statutes not because it chooses to, but because it has been made new and animated by divine presence.

 This is not bondage.
 This is freedom.
 A heart of stone is enslaved to its own hardness.
 A heart of flesh, indwelt by God's Spirit, is enslaved to the obedience that alone brings blessing.
 The one who has received God's new heart has been set free from the futile attempt to transform himself.
 He walks in God's law not through external compulsion, but through internal renewal.
 The outcome is guaranteed: "You will walk in my statutes."

 You did not ask for the new heart.
 You could not have asked for it.
 A stone heart does not ask.
 But God gives it anyway.
-That is the scandal and the glory of divine election and regeneration—that God has done what you could never do, and guaranteed that the result will be precisely what He intended.
+That is the scandal and the glory of divine election and regeneration — that God has done what you could never do, and guaranteed that the result will be precisely what He intended.